Non-Linear Animation

 1. If Duik finds any selected properties, it will rig them, and only them.

-2. Else, if Duik finds any selected layers, it will rig all transform properties (position, rotation, scale, opacity) of these layers, plus the effects if the layer is a Duik Controllers.
+2. Else, if Duik finds any selected layers, it will rig all transform properties (position, rotation, scale, opacity) of these layers, plus the effects if the layer is a Duik Controller.

-3. Else, Duik will rig all transform propeties and effects of all Duik Controllers, if any.
+3. Else, Duik will rig all transform properties and effects of all Duik Controllers, if any.

 4. Finally, if Duik did not find anything else, it will rig all transform properties of all layers.